antfarmar/Unity-Reference/README.md

-yield return new WaitForSeconds(t); // A yield instruction that waits for t seconds. yield new WWW(url); // A yield instruction that waits for the retrieval of contents of URLs. yield return new WaitForFixedUpdate(); // Waits until next fixed frame rate update function. yield StartCoroutine(routine) // Can also wait for a coroutine to finish execution.
+yield return new WaitForSeconds(t); // A yield instruction that waits for t seconds. yield new WWW(url); // A yield instruction that waits for the retrieval of contents of URLs. yield return new WaitForFixedUpdate(); // Waits until next fixed frame rate update function. yield StartCoroutine(routine) // Chaining: can also wait for other coroutines to finish execution.
 ```

 Example usage: